Chaos on the hypercube: Tensor product representation of the Hamiltonian

 with degeneracies

 Indeed this is also the well-known spectrum for the hypercube adjacency matrix.
 At $\phi\ne 0$ most other terms contributing to the Hamiltonian couple the L and R spaces, which makes this model quite different from the Maldacena-Qi model.
-In addition, interaction terms among any number of $\gamma$ matrices appear in the Hamiltonian, which makes the Hamiltonian look very complicated.
+In addition, interaction terms among any number of $\gamma$ matrices appear in the Hamiltonian, which make the Hamiltonian look very complicated in a Majorana fermion representation.